crissxross/crissxross-site/src/content/archive/remixworx.md

   - showcase
   - remixworx
 displayType: major
-collaborators: In collaboration with the R3M1XW0RX collective.
+collaborators: In collaboration with the Remixworx collective.
-publisher: R3M1XW0RX
+publisher: Remixworx
 moreinfo: >-
-  R3M1XW0RX is a tribute to the creativity, generosity and unique spirit of Randy Adams, aka runran, (1951-2014).
+  Remixworx is a tribute to the creativity, generosity and unique spirit of Randy Adams, aka runran, (1951-2014).
 accolades:
   - name: 'ELMCIP Conference on Remediating the Social, Edinburgh, UK, 2012'